Post by: Angie Knowles, ECO Canada

 The problem is that these skills are rarely taught in school.
 Practitioners often become better communicators through hard-won experiences and sometimes even through devastating interpersonal mistakes.

 But what if it doesn’t have to be this way?

 What if there was a crash course you could take to prepare ahead of time for the most common communication challenges in consulting?

 We decided to meet this need with a new online Professional Communications course and webinar designed specifically to help environmental professionals on the job.
-Learn more about the course here or sign up for the free webinar recording here.
+Learn more about professional communications or sign up for the free webinar.

 Curious to know what kind of communication issues these two resources cover?

-Check out our list of the top 3 communication dilemmas in consulting, along with tips on how the pros handle them.
+Check out our list of the top 3 communication dilemmas in consulting below, along with tips on how the pros handle them.

 Dilemma 1: There’s major conflict on your team—and you’re one of the junior team members.

 Many people see conflict as a negative situation to be avoided whenever possible.
 That’s not how the pros view it.